amanrose/GlobalAzureBootcamp2018/DeveloperLab/Logic App Lab/README.md

 * Add a condition that compares the travel time against a specified limit.
 * Add an action that sends email if the travel time exceeds the limit.

-When you're done, your logic app looks like this workflow at a high level.
+When you're done, your logic app looks like this workflow at a high level:

 	![check-travel-time-overview](images/check-travel-time-overview.png)